jthaden/trumpeter-db/README.md

 # trumpeter-db
 This repo contains all code related to the backend of the Android application Trumpeter.
-This includes the MongoDB database, Node.js API and backend, relational data model, and more.
+This includes the MongoDB database, Node.js API and backend, server code, relational data model, and more.

-Built by jessethd.
+Built by jessethd with Node.js, Express, and Mongoose.

 ## Relational Data Model: